Awoniyi: On-loan Liverpool forward waiting for Super Eagles chance | Goal.com

 The forward has previously starred for the West Africans’ youth teams and was part of the side that won the 2013 U17 World Cup.

-The 23-year-old has also played for Nigeria at the U20 and U23 levels where he has impressed and played a key role as the West Africans qualified for 2015 All African Games.
+The 23-year-old has also played for Nigeria at U20 and U23 levels where he has impressed, and played a key role as the West Africans qualified for 2015 All African Games.

-Awoniyi has been with Premier League side Liverpool since 2015 but he is yet to feature for the side and had made do with temporary deals away from Anfield.
+Awoniyi has been with the Premier League champions since 2015 but he is yet to feature for the side and had to make do with temporary deals away from Anfield.

 The forward is currently on his seventh loan spell with Bundesliga club Union Berlin and has been delivering fine performances for his club.